weiwei4396/BroCOLI/docs/Tutorials.md

 ---

 # BroCOLI Tutorials
-Welcome to the gsMap Tutorials.
-In this section, we provide detailed examples and guides to help you understand and utilize gsMap effectively.
+Welcome to the BroCOLI Tutorials.
+In this section, we provide detailed examples and guides to help you understand and utilize BroCOLI effectively.

 ``` mermaid
 %%{init: {'themeVariables': { 'fontSize': '20px' }}}%%